If you’re a great company with satisfied customers, look no further.

 Email marketing is a great tool for finding new customers, but also a great place to display your testimonials.
 Email marketing has largely been usurped by Messenger marketing, but it’s still a valuable resource and putting your reviews in the email will increase your chances of getting leads.

 Messenger marketing is a more effective version of email marketing, simply because there are so many Facebook users.
-All you have to do to get leads on Messenger is create a decent call to action that a user can click on, then they’re added to your lead list.
+All you have to do to get leads on Messenger is create a decent call to action that a user can click on, and then they’re added to your lead list.

 From there, you can send them product advertisements with testimonials and reviews in them.
 Any kind of extra push you can get through an email or Messenger advertisement is worthwhile.